-In 1997 four ParkShuttles were installed, each accommodating 8 seated passengers, 2 standing and luggage.
-At any time three ParkShuttles are in operation, while one vehicle is charged.
+In 1997 four ParkShuttles were installed at Schiphol Airport’s long term parking lot P3, to improve the service to airline-passengers and to support Schiphol’s brand image.
+Each vehicles accommodated 8 seated passengers, 2 standees and luggage.
+At any time three ParkShuttles were in operation, while one vehicle is charged.
 When there are no transit requests, the vehicles space themselves to ensure minimal waiting times at each stop.
-When necessary the vehicle charging can be made available by manual override for additional capacity.
+When necessary the vehicle charging was made available by manual override for additional capacity.

 The track consisted of two loops of 1 kilometer each, featuring 3 stations per loop.
 The vehicles transported passengers from the shuttle stops near their cars to the main stop at the passenger lounge.
 At the passenger lounge berths were provided for alighting and boarding for both loop A and loop B. Each loop had several intersections with car traffic (equipped with barriers and traffic lights) and pedestrians (equipped with audible alarms only).
 From the passenger lounge buses provided transportation towards the passenger terminals

 During the lifespan of the system several surveys showed great passenger satisfaction and the system proved very reliable.
 The service was available 24/7, free of charge.
 Operations were stopped in 2004 after 7 years of operation, where the pilot was intended for 3 years only initially.
 Installation of the 2nd generation ParkShuttle was seriously considered, but uncertainty in regard to future plans of Schiphol Airport and parking lot P3, as well as the development of air-traffic meant a positive decision could not be taken at that time.